Google Data Studio Tutorial

 7. Report download

 You can also download your report in PDF format.
-This is useful for one-off situations, such as if your boss asks you for a status report or your client wants to know how an ad has performed so far this month.
+This is useful for one-off situations, such as if your boss asks for a status report or your client wants to know how an ad has performed so far this month.

 data studio